Pure comfort food! You’ll love this amazing Loaded Mashed Potatoes recipe!

 Tips for Success

 - Feel free to use more cheese, as desired.
-You can also use other types of cheeses that you like.
+Never a bad idea!

 Loaded Mashed Potatoes